Belle-Isle-en-Terre

 Belle-Isle-en-Terre (/fr/; Benac'h) is a commune in the Côtes-d'Armor department of Brittany in northwestern France.

 Belle isle - in modern French - Belle île meaning "beautiful island" and en Terre significate "on the ground".

+The commune is listed as a Village étape.

 Population

 Inhabitants of Belle-Isle-en-Terre are called Bellilois in French.

 Breton language

 The municipality launched a linguistic plan through Ya d'ar brezhoneg on 26 November 2007.

 In 2008, 28.46% of primary school children attended bilingual schools.